 We recommend using IEE, Educational Perspectives, or ECE for the evaluation.
-(Please note: Please be aware WES does not offer a course-by-course evaluation for high school records and does not include high school information with a college credit evaluation.
-For these reasons, WES evaluations do not meet our evaluation requirements.
-There is a good chance we will request a new evaluation if you submit a WES evaluation to our office.)
+(Please note: WES does not offer a course-by-course evaluation for high school records and does not include high school information with a college credit evaluation.
+We will accept WES evaluations granted it meets our requirements.)

 International students attending another university and/or college within the United States who wish to transfer to NCCU must submit an F-1 Student Visa Transfer Clearance Form.
 The form must be signed by your current international student advisor.